alexanderepstein/Bash-Snippets/README.md

 * To grab a list of a users repositories: [github.com](https://developer.github.com/v3/)
 * To upload a repository to bitbucket: [bitbucket.org](https://developer.atlassian.com/bitbucket/api/2/reference/)
 * To get your WAN ip address: [ipify](https://www.ipify.org/)
+* To grab the latest exchange rate between cryptocurrencies to standard currencies: [coinmarketcap](https://coinmarketcap.com/api/)
+* To perform symbolic math and other computations: [newton](https://newton.now.sh)

 #### Inspired by: [Ruby-Scripts](https://github.com/jakewmeyer/Ruby-Scripts)